 CLL can be diagnosed with just certain special tests done on the blood.
 The test used most often is called flow cytometry, but others, like cytochemistry, FISH, immunocytochemistry, cytogenetics, and molecular genetic studies can be useful, too.
 These tests can also be used to look at bone marrow and lymph nodes.
 They are explained in our more detailed document Leukemia: Chronic Lymphocytic.

 Although bone marrow tests are not often needed to diagnose CLL, they can be useful to see how advanced it is.

 The procedures to get bone marrow samples are called bone marrow aspiration and biopsy.
 Samples are most often taken from the back of the pelvic (hip) bone, but in some cases the aspiration can be taken from the breastbone or other bones.

 For these tests, the skin and the surface of the bone are first numbed.
 Then for the aspiration, a needle is used to draw up a small amount of liquid bone marrow.
 For the biopsy, a slightly larger needle is used to remove a small cylinder of bone and marrow (about ½ inch long).

 As with samples of blood, bone marrow samples are looked at under a microscope to see what cells are present.
 Doctors want to see if there are the normal numbers of blood- forming cells or whether leukemia cells have replaced these.

-Imaging studies are ways of taking pictures of the inside of the body.
-There are many imaging tests that might be used for people with leukemia.
-They are not done to find leukemia but rather to help find out the extent of the disease and how well treatment is working.
+Imaging tests are ways of taking pictures of the inside of the body.
+There are many imaging tests that might be used to help find out if leukemia has spread or to check how well treatment is working.